Student & Campus Safety Resources

 - All GGUSD school sites and District facilities have safety plans in place, which are updated annually and as needed throughout the year.
 Safety plans are reviewed and updated in collaboration with the Garden Grove Police Department and Orange County Department of Education Emergency Management staff.

 - Schools regularly conduct safety drills with students and staff to prepare for a variety of potential situations.
-Drills include procedures for lockdowns; shelter in place; run-hide-fight; and earthquake and fire preparedness procedures.
+Drills include procedures for lockdowns; shelter in place; active shooter; and earthquake and fire preparedness procedures.

 - GGUSD installed new ingress and egress security procedures for all sites that are undergoing modernization upgrades.
 Visitor sign-in procedures and credentialing are now part of standard practice.

 - All GGUSD schools follow the Crime Prevention Through Environmental Design (CEPTED) model, which is intended to create physically-safe learning environments.
 District schools restrict campus access during the school day through directional signage, landscaping, active supervision and designated ingress/egress points of entry.

 - GGUSD has installed security cameras on campuses which are monitored daily.

 - Some GGUSD Schools have intrusion alarms and panic alarms that are linked directly to a 24/7 monitoring service that can rapidly direct emergency responders to our schools if needed.

 Partnership with Law Enforcement

 - GGUSD enjoys a close partnership with the Garden Grove Police Department (GGPD), as well as Fountain Valley, Santa Ana, and Westminster police departments, and the Orange County Sheriff’s Department.
 GGUSD works collaboratively with local law enforcement regarding all aspects of school safety, including threat assessments, student and staff trainings, and site-specific response planning.